This homemade Apple Crumble Recipe is packed with fresh apples and an apple crumble topping. It’s easy to make and even better than pie!

 I’ve got to admit that I love apple desserts even more than pumpkin ones!
 Maybe it has to do with having an apple tree in our yard growing up and fond memories of visiting the apple orchards.
-This apple crumble is the perfect fall dessert!
+This apple crumble recipe is the perfect apple dessert.

 The main ingredient in this apple crumble is the apples!
 They are the star of the dessert.
 The rest of the ingredients, which are pantry staples, combine to make the apples really shine.
 Scroll down for the complete recipe with ingredient measurements.

 - Apples: Tart, crisp apples, such as Granny Smith, are the best choice for this recipe.
 To get 10 cups of diced apples, you’ll need 8-10 apples depending on their size.

 - Sugars: We used a combination of granulated sugar and brown sugar in this crumble recipe.
 You could use all of one or the other if you prefer.